Knowledgeable Clarksville Car Accident Attorneys Ready To Serve You

 Financial losses include not only direct out-of-pocket expenses such as medical bills and prescription costs but also loss of income and benefits.
 If someone else was at fault in your collision, you are entitled to compensation for each day you have missed from work and each day that you will miss from work in the future.
 This reflects another key aspect of providing damages after a car accident: In Tennessee, accident victims are entitled to compensation for their current and future damages.
 So, beyond adding up your losses to date, you also need to work with your lawyer to forecast your losses in the weeks, months, and possibly even years to come.
 This applies to your non-financial damages as well, including emotional trauma, pain and suffering, and loss of companionship and society.

 Some cases are open-and-shut when it comes to which party is at fault.
 However, the majority of accidents involve scenarios in which both drivers share responsibility for the sequence of events that led to the collision.
 Tennessee is what is known as a “Comparative Fault” jurisdiction, which means that your total damage reward must be reduced proportionately by your share of fault.
 Put another way, if you were to be found 25% liable for an accident in which you were awarded $100,000 in damages, you would only receive $75,000.
 Although this legal approach is only applicable in a court of law, some insurance companies may attempt to apply fault in an attempt to offer you a lower settlement.
-The auto accident attorneys at Batson Nolan PLC are intimately familiar with the tricks insurance representatives typically pull and can advise you on how to respond so you are not taken advantage of.
+The Clarksville car accident attorney at Batson Nolan PLC is intimately familiar with the tricks insurance representatives typically pull and can advise you on how to respond so you are not taken advantage of.

-Simply stated, we understand that when you have a serious personal injury your life has been turned upside down and it is only natural that you feel overwhelmed, frustrated and uncertain about what the future holds.
+Simply stated, we understand that when you have a serious injury your life has been turned upside down and it is only natural that you feel overwhelmed, frustrated and uncertain about what the future holds.
 It is hard for you to know where to turn and what to do next, but we can and will help you and your family.
 Our car accident lawyers fight for our clients guiding you through every step of the process recovering the money you are owed and deserve.

 The Statute of Limitations Deadline